 The first phase of the new centralized control room at the Philadelphia Refinery is operational and the refinery is already seeing the benefits through better management of the fuel gas system and higher distillate yields.
 Located on the Point Breeze side of the refinery, the control room – in a series of three phases over the next several years – will eventually control all unit operations, utilities, and blending and shipping for the facility.

-Before, the thinking was that if each unit in the refinery was optimized, then the refinery overall would be running at optimal levels, McKee said.
-However, McKee said, sometimes what may be the most effective operations for one particular unit may hold back rate for another unit that is producing an added-value product in demand in the marketplace.
-In that case, it is in the refinery’s best financial interest to optimize for certain units knowing that the gains will outweigh the loss of running one unit at a sub- optimal level.
+Before, the thinking was that if each unit in the refinery was optimized, then the refinery overall would be running at optimal levels.
+However, sometimes what may be the most effective operations for one particular unit may hold back rate for another unit that is producing an added-value product in demand in the marketplace.
+In that case, it is in the refinery’s best financial interest to optimize for certain units knowing that the gains will outweigh the loss of running one unit at a sub-optimal level.
 To maximize the opportunities a centralized control room offers, the position of console operator supervisor was created to coordinate unit changes and operations.

 The key to running an optimized refinery is the ability to make global changes to such systems as the fuel gas system or distillate production.
 This is done through greater utilization of automated process control (APC), which is now possible with the centralized control room.
 The APC allows changes to be made not just on a unit basis but across multiple units for a system-wide impact.
-And while it is a benefit that McKee hopes to never utilize, the centralized control room allows for remote control and shutdown of a facility during an emergency or evacuation.
+The centralized control room allows for remote control and shutdown of a facility during an emergency or evacuation.
 Although Philadelphia has had a smaller central control room, the real benefit to this new facility is a number of enhancements that are expected to improve not only operations but also the work experience for console operators.

 Rio Tinto Fer et Titane is one of the main suppliers of feedstock for TiO2 pigment production, as well as a worldwide leader in the production of high-quality pig iron, steel and metal powders.